jerenner/T9BeamTestAna/README.md

 The runs are split to low (200--280 MeV), high (300--360 MeV) and p (>= 400 MeV) runs.

+Create a link name 'data' to a folded holding the TB ROOT files in name format as root_run_000153_0000_clean.root ln -s YOURPATHTODATA data

 Running the waveform analysis, plotting and fitting for all momenta:
 One has to specify whether really run (0/1), or just print the commands to choose from, or optionally not run but just fit by '0f'.
 Momentum range low/high/p must be specified, so e.g.: